bkZuendorf/crbkPLC/PLC/PLC.md

 # The PLC-PCB
 The aim of the circuit board was to create a simple and inexpensive system.
 It is designed to give learners an insight into the basic structure and functioning of a PLC.
 Together with the open source software OpenPLC, it provides an introduction to the world of PLCs.

+The most recent Fusion360 Layout file is [provided here](crbkPLC.f3z).

 ## The Schematic